Lucas Daley ‘26

 Centre for Social and Economic Progress

 For starters, spending 9 weeks in India was an amazing experience in itself.
 It was a homecoming of sorts, and it was wonderful to see my old neighborhood and connect with family friends.
 It also gave me the opportunity to explore Delhi, this time with an adult’s eyes.
-I made a ton of new friends, both through work and nightlife whom I look forward to seeing again when I am next in town.
+I made a ton of new friends, both through work and nightlife, whom I look forward to seeing again when I am next in town.
 I also was able to travel across India, visiting Hyderabad, Chandigarh and Ladakh at different points.
 Each was a unique experience in its own way, and through each I learned a lot about the history and culture of the subcontinent.
-A highlight of these was wandering the Old City in Hyderabad with my uncle.
-He is an expert on the history of Hyderabad, and has published a number of books on the subject (as well as speaking Urdu and Telugu).
-I was lucky to have such a fantastic tour guide, and through him, was able to visit the Nizam’s archives (who happens to be a personal friend of his).
+A highlight of these experiences was wandering the Old City in Hyderabad with my uncle.
+He is an expert on the history of Hyderabad and has studied the city for decades.
 Ladakh was also an incredible experience that I shared with a fellow Obie.
 We visited a variety of palaces, monasteries and stupas, through them learning about the region’s unique blend of cultural influences.
 A highlight was visiting a mosque in Leh which blended traditional Islamic architecture with Tibetan art.
 One weekend, I visited ANANDA, an assisted living facility for adults with developmental disabilities run by Action for Autism in rural Haryana, where I had previously planned to intern.
 I was very impressed by the level of care and integration with the local community, including a full-fledged permaculture system in which much of the produce consumed by residents is grown by their own hands.

-We compiled a list of relevant government officials, both current and retired, academics, journalists, and private sector figures who may be knowledgeable on the subject.
-I took charge of this process and conducted over a dozen interviews, including three former Foreign Secretaries, four former Ambassadors, and a former National Security Advisor.
-I also interviewed senior government officials who requested not to be named.
-This process is still ongoing even after my return to the US, and I am in contact with officials in both Moscow and Dhaka, while Dr. Xavier is handling Colombo and Kathmandu.
-Though Russia was the main focus of my internship, I also worked on a couple other projects.
-In June I assisted Dr. Veda Vaidyanathan in pitching a new research vertical for CSEP.
-This included compiling a comprehensive list of potential funding sources from across the world, including governments, corporations, and charitable foundations.
-I also helped draft a 10 page concept note explaining the objectives.
-Later on, I helped Dr. Pooja Ramamurthi with her ongoing research on triangular cooperation, including organizing an expert research consultation (a type of think tank event for ongoing research) with current government officials from a dozen countries.
+Though Russian influence in South Asia was the main focus of my internship, I also worked on a couple other projects.
+In June I assisted Dr. Veda Vaidyanathan in pitching new research, including compiling a comprehensive list of potential funding sources from across the world, including governments, corporations, and charitable foundations.
+I also helped draft a 10-page concept note explaining the objectives.
+Later, I helped Dr. Pooja Ramamurthi with her ongoing research on triangular cooperation, including organizing an expert research consultation.
 Another project I worked on was analyzing China-South Asia relations for an ongoing project by Dr. Jabin Jacob and Dr. Constantino Xavier.
 This consisted of analyzing ambassador’s speeches for certain themes and editing chapter drafts by other co-authors.